akheron/optics-ts/README.md

 // ==> 'new' ('original' is discarded)
 ```

-`optics-ts` also supports isomorphisms, which can be used to do 2-way
+Supported optic types also include _isomorphism_, which can be used to
-data transformations.
+do 2-way data transformations.
+Furthermore, there are read-only optics
+analoguous to isomorphism, prism, and traversal.
+While isomorphism is
+2-way transformation (a mapping function and its inverse), _getter_ is a
+one-way transformation (just a mapping function). _Affine fold_ and
+_fold_ are read-only variants of prism and traversal.

 ### Polymorphism